mchba/farm2d/README.md

 ### Native OpenFOAM

-You can run any of the examples with "pure" OpenFOAM.
+You can actually run any of the examples with "pure" OpenFOAM.
 This does not require any Python installation.
 ```
 cd examples
 cp V80 my_first_test -r